List of Orlando City SC records and statistics: Regular season

 During the 2020 season, Orlando competed in the MLS is Back Tournament.
 While the group stage games were counted towards the MLS regular season standings, the knockout round fixtures were not.
 The results of those games are listed below:

 MLS Cup Playoffs

 U.S. Open Cup

 Orlando City has competed in the U.S. Open Cup since 2015.
 The team won the competition in 2022, the first trophy of their MLS era.
 The club's previous best result as a USL team was reaching the quarter-finals in 2013.

-Continental

-CONCACAF Champions League
+CONCACAF Champions League/Cup

 Orlando City first qualified for the CONCACAF Champions League for the 2023 season having earned a berth as 2022 U.S. Open Cup champions.